Design Others Q&A

 A11

-Yes, it is available, but apart from it, anyone can request the JPO to provide an opinion as to whether the product falls within the scope of another registered design under Art.
+Yes, a declaratory judgment is available.
+Also, anyone can request the JPO to provide an opinion as to whether the product falls within the scope of a registered design under Art.
 25 of the Design Law.
-If the request is made, a collegial body of three Examiners compares the requester’s design with the registered design at issue.
-The charge is reasonable, and the time is short, as compared with a judicial declaratory judgment action in a court.
+If the request is made, a panel consisting of three Examiners compares the requester’s design with the registered design at issue.
+The official fee is reasonable (JPY 40,000 as of January 2024), and the time is relatively short, as compared with a judicial declaratory judgment action in a court.
 This system is called “Hantei” and is accepted as an “administrative judgment” which is not enforceable or appealable.
-However, judicial judges respect a “Hantei” as an officially recognized opinion.
+However, judicial judges would respect the results of “Hantei” as an officially recognized opinion.

 Q12A competitor has a registered design similar to a prospective seller’s product, but the seller’s design was once placed on the market by another distributor in Japan.
 Can the seller qualify for any advantages due to the prior use?